 Through his years at Classical KING FM, Bryan has hosted every radio shift on the station and was responsible for a number of pioneering uses of technology.
 KING FM became one of the first classical stations in the country (and the first radio station in Seattle) to play a CD when Bryan slipped in the disk in 1981, and Bryan also initiated KING’s pioneering internet broadcasts, leading the way for radio online even before graphic interfaces were the norm.
 KING FM’s first online broadcast was in December 1995, and the first KING FM full-time online channel launched in early 1996, one of the first online streams in the world, and the variety of online music streams was soon expanded to multiple channels.
 KING FM currently serves more than 8 million hours of classical music a year through online streaming.

 Bryan additionally hosted the last Jazz After Hours program, and shared classical music in grade school classrooms for three years.
 His personal touch charmed audiences, and he got to know many long-time KING FM listeners personally.
-Bryan remembers meetings and interviews with many notable musicians in the industry, such as Igor Kipnis, Alan Hovhaness, Gheorghe Zamfir (panpipe player of the film Picnic at Hanging Rock), Hayley Mills, Mark O’Connor, and many more.
+Bryan remembers meetings and interviews with many notable musicians in the industry, such as Igor Kipnis, Allen Hovhaness, George Zamfir (panpipe player in Picnic at Hanging Rock), Hailey Mills, Mark O’Connor, and many more.

 As KING FM Program Director, Bryan oversaw major changes to the station in 2011, when KING switched from a commercial format to listener-supported.
 He increased support of community organizations with programs like NW Focus, Musical Chairs, Seattle Symphony Spotlight, and Live and Local Broadcast Concerts.
 He will continue a relationship with KING FM in his retirement, but also leaves behind a legacy of technology, community-minded programming, and musical friendship.